 • Every enrolled 4-H member must attend a minimum of four 4-H sponsored meetings, activities, or events during the current 4-H year (Sept.
-1 - show day) in order to be eligible for 4-H exhibition, premiums, or other 4-H awards and recognition.
+1 - show day) to be eligible for 4-H exhibition, premiums, or other 4-H awards and recognition.

-Exhibitors must be currently enrolled as a 4-H member.
+Exhibitors must be currently enrolled as 4-H members.
 Exhibitors must be currently enrolled in the project in which they are exhibiting during the current 4-H year.
 Please check with your county's Extension staff for specific information.